“You know, you didn’t apologize to me.”

-Mount personal attacks on someone who pisses you off and you become easy pickings for your instigator.
-He can show the world that you called him an [insert expletive here] and gain sympathy.
-All this while he was the person who started it.
+Mounting personal attacks on someone who pisses you off makes you an easy target for your instigator.
+He can declare to the world that you called him an [expletive] and gain sympathy.
+All this despite him being the person who began it.

 Stay calm and go about your work.
-But when you must, respond to the situation, not the person.
-This emotional balance will help you keep critics at bay, maintain inner peace and command respect from those around you.
+Respond to the situation if needed, not the person.
+This emotional balance will help you keep critics at bay, maintain inner peace, and command respect from those around you.

-If it is one-off, can you find the reason behind it, or ignore it?
-And if it is frequent, do you want to stay connected with someone who behaves like a jerk all the time?
-I don’t need to elaborate, do I?
+If it is one-off, can you ignore it?
+If it’s frequent, do you want to stay connected with someone who behaves like a jerk all the time?
 You get the drift.